Lidar vs photogrammetry. Which is best, which is more accurate, which tech will give the best results?

 Where photogrammetry uses the pixels from a series of stitched-together photos (orthomosaics) to create maps and models, LiDAR collects and collates ‘points’ which are used to create a 3D representation.
 Known as a ‘point cloud’, this high-resolution data output can comprise of tens of millions of measurements and multiple terabytes of data.

 The result is not always a pretty picture.
-Unlike photogrammetry, a LiDAR-derived point cloud doesn’t rely on imagery to provide measurements.
-That said, depending on your set-up, payload capacity and software, it is possible to combine traditional colourised imagery with a LiDAR dataset for enhanced visualisation.
+Unlike photogrammetry, a LiDAR-derived point cloud doesn’t rely on imagery to provide measurements. depending on your set-up, payload capacity and software, it is possible to combine traditional colourised imagery with a LiDAR dataset for enhanced visualisation.

 But what about the accuracy?
 LiDAR has long been known for its accuracy – both relative and absolute, with some terrestrial LiDAR systems providers claiming accuracy down to sub-millimetre level.
 But, this is where it gets complicated